-This legal action is being brought against two organisations: the Metropolitan Police Service and the Association of Chief Police Officers (commonly known as ACPO).
+These legal actions are being brought against different Policing organisations: the Metropolitan Police Service, the Association of Chief Police Officers (commonly known as ACPO), South Wales Police Service, and The Commissioner of Police for the Metropolis.

 The Metropolitan Police – the Special Demonstration Squad (SDS) and the National Public Order Intelligence Unit (NPOIU)

 The undercover officers with whom the claimants had relationships were employed by the Metropolitan Police Service (MPS).
-It is believed that of the five officers, four them were working within the MPS’s Special Demonstration Squad (SDS).
+It is believed that four of the officers were working within the MPS’s Special Demonstration Squad (SDS).
 The SDS provides no public information about its activities but according to various reports was formed following the 1968 anti-Vietnam war protests in Grosvenor Square to infiltrate political movements and monitor protest activity.

 The National Public Order Intelligence Unit (NPOIU) was also part of the Metropolitan Police Service.
 It was created in 1999 and worked on themes similar to the SDS.